 So to summarize CBD vs Copaiba oil:

 THC comes from the cannabis or hemp plants.
 It is completely illegal in about half the US and legal for at least medical purposes in the other half.

 CBD oil from hemp contains only trace amounts of THC and is legal in all 50 states.
 It does not make you high but it does help with neurological issues, pain and more by indirectly interacting with CB2 receptors in the body.

-BCP, caryophyllene, is a cannabinoid found in very high levels in doTERRA’s Copaiba and it interacts DIRECTLY with CB2 receptors.
+BCP, caryophyllene, is a cannabinoid found in very high levels in doTERRA’s Copaiba and it interacts directly with CB2 receptors.
 When taken internally, the BCP in Copaiba possesses strong antioxidant properties, promotes healthy cellular function, may help support immune function while supporting overall circulatory health, and may help support the health of the gastrointestinal tract and colon.
 Additional research has shown that Copaiba essential oil (with all its constituents) may help keep the mouth, teeth, and gums clean and healthy looking.
 Topically applied Copaiba oil may also help keep the skin clean and clear while helping to reduce the appearance of blemishes.
 Another interesting experimental research study found that Copaiba taken internally may help to support uterine health and ease menstruation.*

-Much less expensive than CBD
+A lot less expensive than CBD

 100% drug free with zero risk of containing THC and 100% legal